LLNL/serac/src/docs/sphinx/theory_reference/solid.rst

 We also define the internal forces due to deformation in the solid in terms of the *Cauchy stress* :math:`\mathbf{\sigma}`.
-If the deformed body is cut surface with normal vector :math:`\mathbf{n}`, the resulting traction vector :math:`\mathbf{t}` is defined as
+If the deformed body is cut by a surface with normal vector :math:`\mathbf{n}`, the resulting traction vector :math:`\mathbf{t}` is defined as

 .. math:: \mathbf{t} = \mathbf{\sigma} \mathbf{n}.

-This stress is a function of the deformation gradient :math:`\sigma  = \sigma(\mathbf{F})` by the appropriate hyperelastic constitutive (material) model.
+This stress is taken here as a function of the deformation gradient :math:`\sigma  = \sigma(\mathbf{F})` by the appropriate hyperelastic constitutive (material) model.
 The conservation of angular momentum implies this stress tensor must be symmetric, i.e. :math:`\sigma = \sigma^T`.
 We can